bretsw/bretsw-website-build/content/author/admin/_index.md

 [*Read my CV*](cv/),
 {{% staticref "files/cv.pdf" %}}download a PDF copy{{% /staticref %}}, or {{% staticref "files/resume.pdf" %}}download a two-page resume version{{% /staticref %}}.

 I am a Ph.D. candidate in [Educational Psychology & Educational Technology](https://education.msu.edu/cepse/epet/) at Michigan State University.
-My work is interdisciplinary.
-I research *networked learning* at the intersection of instructional technology, educational psychology, and information science.
-My scholarship investigates *learning  analytics* of the ways people connect, participate, and learn in and through the novel social and environmental conditions afforded by the Internet.
-Specifically, I explore how social media platforms support online learning communities.

-I have 12 publications in peer-reviewed academic journals, I have won three Best-Paper Awards from the Society for Information Technology and Teacher Education (SITE), and my work was selected as Featured Research for the Association for Educational Communications & Technology's (AECT) 2020 convention.
+I hold a [Master's Degree in Educational Technology](https://education.msu.edu/cepse/maet/) and a [Graduate Certificate in Serious Game Design and Research](https://comartsci.msu.edu/academics/academic-departments/media-information/graduate/serious-game-design-ma-certificate) from Michigan State University, and a bachelor’s degree in mathematics and sociology from Bucknell University.
+I consider my strongest credential to be my ongoing friendship with my very first online friend, who I met in an AOL chatroom in the early 1990s.

-I have written more extensively about my [research agenda](post/research-statement), [teaching philosophy](post/teaching-statement), and [diversity beliefs](post/diversity-statement) in dedicated posts.
+I have written more extensively about my [research agenda](post/research-statement), [teaching philosophy](post/teaching-statement), and [diversity beliefs](post/diversity-statement) in dedicated posts, but I do offer brief introductions to my research, teaching, and service here.

+## Research

+I research *networked learning* in online communities.
+Specifically, I explore issues of agency in navigating the learning ecologies afforded by social media.
+I use educational data mining and learning analytics approaches to understand the ways people participate in the novel online learning environments afforded by the Internet.
+My work has been disseminated through 12 peer-reviewed academic journal articles, 6 edited book  chapters, and 39 conference presentations.

+## Teaching

+I teach each of the Master’s courses in MSU’s [Graduate Certificate in Online Teaching and Learning](http://education.msu.edu/academics/graduate-specializations-certificates/#online-teaching-learning), as well as a course to help undergraduate preservice teachers think critically about using technology for teaching and learning.
+I facilitate student learning through semester-long projects that incorporate multiple modalities and the affordances of emerging instructional technologies to support student engagement, critical reflection, and networked learning.

+## Service

 I currently serve as the Co-chair of SITE's Social Media SIG and Secretary of AECT's Research & Theory Division.
 In 2019 I received a [Disciplinary Leadership Award](https://grad.msu.edu/cogs) from Michigan State's Council of Graduate Students, and in 2020 I was awarded the [Clifford E. Erickson Memorial Fund Scholarship](https://education.msu.edu/resources/financial/scholarships/clifford/) from Michigan State's College of Education.

-Since June 2020, I have been serving as the Executive Coach for [Black in Gaming](http://www.blackingaming.org), an organization seeking to normalize Black cultural identification in the video game industry through advocacy, education, and entrepreneurial initiatives.
+Since June 2020, I have been serving as the Executive Coach for [Black in Gaming](http://www.blackingaming.org).
+This organization seeks to normalize Black cultural identification in the video game industry through advocacy, entrepreneurship, and education initiatives.

-I hold a [Master's Degree in Educational Technology](https://education.msu.edu/cepse/maet/) and a [Graduate Certificate in Serious Game Design and Research](https://comartsci.msu.edu/academics/academic-departments/media-information/graduate/serious-game-design-ma-certificate) from Michigan State University, and a bachelor’s degree in mathematics and sociology from Bucknell University.
-I teach each of the Master’s courses in MSU’s [Graduate Certificate in Online Teaching and Learning](http://education.msu.edu/academics/graduate-specializations-certificates/#online-teaching-learning), as well as a course to help undergraduate preservice teachers think critically about using technology for teaching and learning.

-Even reflecting on this list of things I've done, I still consider my strongest credential to be my ongoing friendship with my very first online friend, who I met in an AOL chatroom in the early 1990s.

 ![Bret's teaching](/img/bretsw-pic3.jpg)